SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/http_proxies.en.md

 * Capture network traffic
 * Mock backend calls made by the website
-* Access the requited website under complex network topologies or strict corporate restrictions/policies.
+* Access the required website under complex network topologies or strict corporate restrictions/policies.

 If you are in a corporate environment, and a